apim-haufe-io/wicked.node-sdk/README.md

 #### `wicked.apiPost(urlPath, postBody, [userId,] callback)`

-Issues a `GET` to the Portal API end point specified in `urlPath`, using the user ID passed in as `userId`.
+Issues a `POST` to the Portal API end point specified in `urlPath`, using the user ID passed in as `userId`.
 If `userId` is left out, the call is done without authentication.
 Check the API Swagger definition for details.
 The result of the API call is returned as the second parameter of the `callback` (node standard).

 The function will callback with an error if a hard error occurred, or if the status code is larger than `299`.
 If the function fails due to an unexpected status code, details can be found in `err.statusCode` and `err.res`.